Arunachal Jobs : Rajiv Gandhi University Recruitment 2025

 Applications are invited for recruitment of various teaching positions or jobs in Rajiv Gandhi University Arunachal Pradesh.

-Rajiv Gandhi University Arunachal Pradesh is inviting applications from eligible candidates for recruitment to the posts or jobs of Teaching Assistant in Horticulture.
-Rajiv Gandhi University (formerly Arunachal University) is the premier institution for higher education in the state of Arunachal Pradesh.
+Rajiv Gandhi University Arunachal Pradesh is inviting applications from eligible candidates for recruitment to the posts or jobs of Teaching Assistant in the Department of National Securities Studies.
+Rajiv Gandhi University (formerly Arunachal University) is the premier institution for higher education in the state of Arunachal Pradesh and altogether has completed twenty five years of its existence.
 Late Smt.
-Indira Gandhi, the then Prime Minister of India did the laying of the foundation stone of the university on 4th February 1984 at Rono Hills, where the present campus is present.
-Ever since its inception, the university is aiming to achieve excellence and fulfill the objectives as in the University Act.
-The University is at the top of Rono Hills on a picturesque tableland of 302 acres overlooking the river Dikrong.
+Indira Gandhi, the then Prime Minister of India, altogether laid the foundation stone of the university on 4th February 1984 at Rono Hills, where the present campus is located.
+Ever since its inception, the university also has been trying to achieve excellence and fulfill the objectives as envisaged in the University Act.
+The University is atop Rono Hills on a picturesque tableland of 302 acres also overlooking the river Dikrong.
 It is 6.5 km away from the National Highway 415 and 25 km away from Itanagar, the State capital.
+The campus is linked with the National Highway by the Dikrong bridge.

+Name of post : Teaching Assistant in the Department of National Securities Studies

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-- M.Sc in Vegetable Science/Fruit Science/Floriculture and Landscaping with minimum of 55% marks (or equivalent grade in a point-scale wherever the grading system is followed) from an accredited Indian University or an equivalent degree from an accredited Foreign University.
+- MA in Defence Studies Defence and Strategic Studies/National Security Studies with minimum 55%a marks (or an equivalent grade in a point-scale wherever the grading system is followed) from an accredited Indian/Foreign University

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!